-11.1 Whenever possible, all first round, second round and quarter-final games will start at 4:00 p.m., except by mutual agreement.
-Night games may be played.
+Whenever possible, all first round, second round and quarter-final games will start at 4:00 p.m., except by mutual agreement.
 All changes in game start times must be approved by the tournament director and no game should be started earlier than the announced time unless there is threatening weather.
 If a team's arrival is delayed due to transportation problems the site director should be called and the team will be given a minimum of 30 minutes for warm-up.
-If rain causes a postponement, games will be played on the next day (excluding Sunday).
+If rain causes a postponement, games will be played on the next day.
 The site director will have the authority to postpone games in the event of inclement weather, and in the case of a postponed game he/she will immediately notify the tournament director.